shpongledsummer/minimal-forecast-card/README.md

 Scrolling is handled entirely in CSS (no JavaScript scroll logic).
 When there are more items than `visible`, the card becomes scrollable, either horizontally or vertically depending on the `direction` setting.
 Items snap into place on touch devices.
 If all items fit, they stretch equally to fill the available width (horizontal) or stack naturally (vertical).

-> In vertical mode, each item becomes a row with the label on the left, the icon next to it, and temperatures aligned to the right.
+> In vertical mode, each item becomes a row with the icon and label on the left and temperatures aligned to the right.
 The sparkline is automatically hidden in vertical mode.

 </details>